coffee-shop-devs/terraform-aws-access/README.md

 Once you have an account, you can get the API keys following this tutorial: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey

-At this time I have no plans to automate management of:
-- IAM roles
-- User accounts
-- Root accounts
-- API Access keys

 The Terraform AWS provider uses the AWS Go SDK, which allows the use of either environment variables or config files for authentication. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-settings